FullFact/nso-stats-fetcher/README.md

 This work has two goals
 - Provide a database of well-formatted data that can be used in [Full Fact’s Stats Checking tools](https://fullfact.org/blog/2021/jul/how-does-automated-fact-checking-work/).
-- To highlight how much work is involved to collect and compare national statistics data across countries, as discussed in the `analysis.md` write-up.
+- To highlight how much work is involved to collect and compare national statistics data across countries, [as discussed in the write-up](https://fullfact.github.io/nso-stats-fetcher/analysis.html).

 The data files follows a simple `timescale,observation` format.
 Time is YYYY-MM, and observation is percentage change.
 For example: